felipeog/learn-then-do/README.md

 # Learn then do

-Reproducing [Learn then do](https://pin.it/3XidZrL) by Dos Cocos Locos' with HTML and CSS.
+Reproducing [Learn then do](https://pin.it/3XidZrL) by Dos Cocos Locos with HTML and CSS.

 ## Preview